chinshr/wakanda-cloud-deployment-guide/deployment-guide.md

     Published solution "PTOb201"
         Project "PTOb201" published at 127.0.0.1 on port 8081

-Access the app here:
+Access the app on your public IP/DNS, like for example:

     http://168.62.7.116

-In case you are not re-routing port 80 to your private 8081 port you can access it here:
+Or in case you are not re-routing port 80 to your private 8081 port you can access it like this:

     http://168.62.7.116:8081